zhipingzeng/sCMOS-SOFI/SourceCodes/Readme.txt

-Download the necessary target files before running the souce codes.
+Download the necessary target files (*.tif) before running the source codes.

 For evaluating SOFI performances with different pixel size